 BTM customers choose the type of resources and controls that either produce or reduce their electricity consumption.
 Distributed Energy Resources (DER) include customer-owned renewable generation, such as rooftop solar, energy storage, demand response that provides customer incentives to shift electricity use when it has the highest value to the grid and energy efficiency which are strategies to reduce energy use, including efficient light, HVAC controls, appliances and building standards.
 Electric vehicles have an increasingly important role as a BTM resource with the electrification of the grid to reduce the use of fossil fuels in the transportation sector.
-Both business and residential customers have incentive programs.
-Behind the meter resources and programs rely on the IOU transmission and distribution system for delivery of power and back-up.
+Behind-the-Meter resources and programs rely on the IOU transmission and distribution system for delivery of power and back-up.
 Public Goods Charges imposed by legislation and financed through IOU rates have provided the financing for DER incentives and growth.